andredichev/EditorMarkersExtended/README.md

 </Project>
 ```

-## License
+## Legal
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.
+Developed with AI assistance.